Trinidad Scorpion Pepper

 Scoville Heat Units: 300,000+ SHU

-A rare chili pepper hailing from the Caribbean.
+The Trinidad Scorpion pepper is a rare chili pepper hailing from the Caribbean.
+It is native to Trinidad and Tobago.
 These red, wrinkled peppers sport tails that resemble the scorpion, hence the name, and are known for their intense heat.

 When growing, they are approximately 80+ days to full maturity, and they are great for growing in pots or containers, and even for indoor growing.
 The peppers are produced with a pointy tip.